Lumi-supercomputer/lumi-userguide/docs/computing/jobs/partitions.md

     [data analytics][lumid] part of LUMI and have 4TB of memory.
 Another difference is that the CPUs architecture of these nodes is Zen2.

-## Getting information about partitions
+## Getting information about Slurm partitions

 A list of the available partitions can be obtained using the `sinfo` command.
 If you want more precise information about a particular partition, you can use